Errors, limits, and unavailable actions

 Partial result of a bulk action

-A bulk action (for example, archiving several deals) may not apply to all the selected ones.
+A bulk action (for example, archiving several deals or clients) may not apply to all the selected ones.
 The causes are rights, status, a guard check, or a change to the object by another user.
 What to do:

-- Look at which deals the action applied to.
+- Look at which objects the action applied to.

 - Open separately the ones where it did not work.